cjacker/wl-find-cursor/README.md

 ![screenshot-2024-12-20-21-07-18](https://github.com/user-attachments/assets/daac6cb8-b9e5-4a35-ab90-8367342c23fd)

+**KDE/GNOME and weston didn't implement wayland virtual-pointer protocol, these compositors can not be supported by wl-find-cursor currently**

 # Build and Installation

-Before building, you may need to install `wayland-devel` or `libwayland-dev` pkgs first, it depends on the distribution you use.
+Before building, you may need to install `wayland-devel` and `wayland-protocols-devel` pkgs first, it depends on the distribution you use.

 ```
 git clone https://github.com/cjacker/wl-find-cursor